-We present in this paper an algebraic object allowing to represent Taylor expansions for the study of volume-preservation in low dimension.
-This is a first step toward a characterisation of volume-preservation in fixed dimension.
+In numerics, multi-indices correspond to the case of dimension one, while Butcher trees correspond to the infinite dimensional case.
+Unfortunately, the problem of volume preservation becomes trivial when rewritten with mult-indices.
+We present in this paper a new non-trivial algebraic object based on multi-indices allowing to represent Taylor expansions for the study of volume-preservation.
+This is a first step toward the characterisation of volume-preserving methods in any dimension.
 We also mention that the question of exact volume-preservation for numerical integrators recently regained interest through its generalisation to the stochastic context.
 In this setting, it is shown in \cite{Laurent21ata, Bronasco22cef} that the design of methods for sampling exactly the invariant distribution of ergodic stochastic dynamics requires a deep understanding of so-called exotic aromatic B-series \cite{Laurent23tue}.
 The use of multi-indices structures is a first step toward the design of such discretisations, with numerous application in stochastic optimisation, molecular dynamics, and machine learning.